digitalrebar/provision/doc/high-availability.rst

 The Initially Active Node
 =========================

-To start bootstrapping an HA cluster, start by installing what you want ot be the default active dr-provision node.
+To start bootstrapping an HA cluster, start by installing what you want to be the default active dr-provision node.
 Once it is up and running, create a file named /etc/systemd/system/dr-provision.service.d/20-ha.conf with the following contents::